smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 ## Main Screen Templates
-Each car manufacturer supports a set of templates for the user interface.
+Each car manufacturer supports a set of user interface templates.
 These templates determine the position and size of the text, images, and buttons on the screen.
-A list of supported templates is sent in `SDLManager.systemCapabilityManager.displayCapabilities.templatesAvailable`.
+Once the app has connected successfully with a SDL enabled accessory, a list of supported templates is available in `SDLManager.systemCapabilityManager.displayCapabilities.templatesAvailable`.

-To change a template at any time, send a `SDLSetDisplayLayout` RPC to the SDL Core.
-If you want to ensure that the new template is used, wait for a response from the SDL Core before sending any more user interface RPCs.
+To change a template at any time, send a `SetDisplayLayout` RPC to core.

+@![iOS]
 ##### Objective-C
 ```objc
 SDLSetDisplayLayout* display = [[SDLSetDisplayLayout alloc] initWithPredefinedLayout:SDLPredefinedLayoutGraphicWithText];